arangodb/arangodb/Documentation/UserManual/Foxx.md

 The `setup` and `teardown` scripts
 ----------------------------------

 You can provide a path to a JavaScript file that prepares ArangoDB for your application (or respectively removes it entirely).
-These scripts have access to `appCollection` and `appCollectionName` just like models.
+These scripts have access to `appCollection` and `appCollectionName`.
 Use the `setup` script to create all collections your application needs and fill them with initial data if you want to.
 Use the `teardown` script to remove all collections you have created.

 `controllers` is an object that matches routes to files
 ------------------------------------------------